What to Expect if You Receive an IRS Final Notice of Intent to Levy

 If you’re facing an IRS tax levy, our tax attorneys can help you.
 We work closely with our clients to help them avoid IRS levies and find relief for their delinquent tax debt.
 We can help you apply for penalty relief and find the best resolution option for your tax bill.

 To learn more, contact us today.
-We’ll start with a free consultation.
-This gives us a chance to learn more about your situation, and it gives you a chance to decide if we’re a good fit for your needs.
-Then, we’ll help you get relief from your tax debt.
+We’ll start with a free consultation so we can learn more about your situation and you can see if we’re the right fit.
+From there, we’ll work with you to find the best way to resolve your tax debt.